 - The "down" style uses an initial cap for the first word (and proper nouns) only.
 This style is consistent with university print publications.

 - "Headline" style uses initial cap for every word (except for short words like "a").

-All upper-case text is never acceptable for headings.
+All upper-case text is never acceptable for headings (or text).

 Headings that introduce lists should not be followed by a colon.